easydoesit/InDesignScripts/README.md

 4. Not tested on PC.

 ## Future plans
-1. Check for known image files in the source directory
+1. Check for known image formats in the source directory